Financial Aid Programs

 A. Hawaiʻi State Need-Based Opportunity Grant

-Recipients must be bona fide residents of Hawaii.
-The awards are for students with financial need who are enrolled at least half-time.
-The award amount can be up to the cost of tuition at UH Hilo only.
+Recipients of this award must be bona fide residents of the State of Hawaii.
+The award is for students with financial need who are enrolled at least half-time.
+The award amount cannot exceed what the student is paying in UH Hilo tuition.

 B. Hawaiʻi State Merit-Based Achievement Scholarships

 These scholarships are available to resident and non-resident students who merit assistance because of their achievement and/or service to UH Hilo.
-The award may cover up to the cost of tuition.
+The award may cover up to the cost of UH Hilo tuition.

-This program provides tuition grants to bona fide Hawaiʻi residents with financial need.
+This program provides tuition grants to bona fide residents of the State of Hawaii with financial need.
 Recipients must also be eligible for a Federal Pell Grant.